arunksingh16/terraform/README.md

 ### Using Terraform Modules

 - Totally depends on your org.
 Org needs to decide how much level of abstraction they can afford.
+- How much `terraform apply` will impact
+- How much `terraform destroy` will impact
+- Rate of change in your org
+- Consider writing examples and tests

 ### terraform output and validate